 Phoebe picked up her order and her purse.
 It seemed odd not to see Lacy bustling about the café.
 Although Hazel hadn’t changed the Lacy Latte in any way, the place still missed the original owner.
 And so did she.
-She’d have to get to Flagstaff for a visit once her best friend and new husband, Chance, were back from their honeymoon and settled.
-She turned from the counter and walked through the light spilling across the bottom floor from the story-high windows topped with lace.
+She’d have to get to Timberline for a visit once her best friend and new husband, Chance, were back from their honeymoon and settled.
+She walked through the light spilling across the bottom floor from the story-high windows topped with lace.

 Hazel followed her to the base of the stairs leading to the loft where Phoebe spent at least three hours every morning, writing and consuming a couple of caramel lattes.
 The loft above had become her second office, bright with more lace topped windows, and decorated with scenic photos of Arizona on the walls.